thomasballinger/rlundo/readme.md

 * calling readline causes the process to fork
 * the user entering "undo" causes the process to die
-* tcp socket connections are made when the process forks or dies to notifiy a listener that might be recording terminal state
+* tcp socket connections are made when the process forks or dies to notify a listener that might be recording terminal state

 To build this patched readline library: